realsuayip/realsuayip.github.io/content/posts/django-class-based-views-are-better.md

 make use of it; if you continue using function-based views, you will be writing _complicated_ views that even you won’t understand some three months later.

-## All the logic is hidden, I don’t understand anything!
+## All the logic is hidden, I don’t understand anything

 All the logic is indeed hidden and that’s one of the things we actually want;
 we want to reach  **business logic**  as soon as possible and anything